Skip to content

 Key Takeaways

-• DuroMax offers 31 generator models versus ECHO's 6, providing far more options across wattage classes and fuel types.
+• DuroMax offers 31 generator models compared to ECHO's 6, providing far more options across wattage classes and use cases.

 Top Model Matchups